8 Green Flags When Hunting For Your Next Apartment

 Of course, depending on your budget, you’ll need to make some compromises.

 While the more amenities an apartment has, the more convenient and comfortable it will be, you don’t want to sign a lease for a home you won’t be able to afford.
 If you think you’ve found the right apartment but are unsure whether to trust your judgment, you’ve come to the right place.
-Here are the green flags when hunting for your next home.
+Here are the green flags when hunting for your next apartment.

 1. Within Budget